thisistimothychen/umd-google-cal-schedule-importer/README.md

 - Update version number (should be done each push to GitHub anyways)
 - Remove the key from manifest.json (only used for testing purposes)
-- Package the following files into a zip:
+- Package the following files into a zip (all files are in the /extension directory):
   - gCalFunctions.js
   - getPageSource.js
   - googleAnalytics.js